chrishanretty/clean_clea/README.md

-# clean_clea
+# Clean CLEA

-`clean_clea` is my attempt to clean up [the Constituency-Level Elections Archive](https://electiondataarchive.org/data-and-documentation/clea-lower-chamber-elections-archive/) and to subset these data to [simple electoral systems](https://www.cambridge.org/core/books/votes-from-seats/components-of-simple-electoral-systems/CE8DD54C39683D46093EB299F29A49C9).
+[The Constituency-Level Elections Archive](https://electiondataarchive.org/data-and-documentation/clea-lower-chamber-elections-archive/) is a brilliant resource.
+However, it contains a large number of uncatalogued errors. `clean_clea` is my attempt to clean up the Constituency-Level Elections Archive and to subset these data to [simple electoral systems](https://www.cambridge.org/core/books/votes-from-seats/components-of-simple-electoral-systems/CE8DD54C39683D46093EB299F29A49C9).

 The repo contains all of the data and code needed to audit or replicate my changes.
 Wherever possible, I have also included links to the sources that I have used.
 Note that, in some cases, where data appeared unreliable, I have opted to remove them from the data.